 Another study from 2010 showed that when spearmint was taken over 30 days, total testosterone was also decreased, and women noticed an improvement in their condition.

-There is very little evidence right now that spearmint has a negative effect in males, however, due to the fact that the results translate over from animals to humans, it’s worth being cautious about drinking too much spearmint if you’re a man.
+Right now, there is very little evidence that spearmint has a negative effect in males, however, due to the fact that the results translate over from animals to humans, it’s worth being cautious about drinking too much spearmint if you’re a man, as it could significantly reduce testosterone and cause side effects.

 3. Reishi Mushroom